 A Celestial Hugging For ChristmasTonight and Tuesday night the moon, the Pleiades, and the bright planet Jupiter are have a big celestial hugging.
 In fact, tomorrow night the moon and Jupiter will less than a degree apart, almost touching.

-Conjunction Between Full Moon And JupiterTonight they'll be a nice celestial hugging tonight between the full moon and the bright planet Jupiter.
+Conjunction Between Full Moon And JupiterTonight they'll be a lovely celestial conjunction -- or what I like to call a celestial hugging -- between the full moon and the bright planet Jupiter.

 Jupiter-Moon ConjunctionThere will be a very tight celestial hugging between the moon and Jupiter in the eastern sky.
 They both rise in the eastern sky a little before 8pm and they'll only be about a degree apart.